cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 ### Reductions

-Reductions are defined by their name, neutral element (seed of the reduction) and type corresponding to the type off their arguments and also their return type.
+Reductions are defined by their name, neutral element (seed of the reduction) and type corresponding to the type of their arguments and also their return type.
 They can be overloaded: it is possible to create multiple reductions with same name and different type.

 ```
 def ∑, 0.0: ℝ, (a, b) → return a + b;